arrowrowe/algorithms-node/README.md

 ## Contribute

 Find a bug?
 Come across improvement or new problems?
-[Open issues](https://github.com/arrowrowe/algorithms-node/issues/new) or send PR!
+[Open issues](https://github.com/arrowrowe/algorithms-node/issues/new) or send a PR!